 Message from the East:

-Now that we are rough stones, but with good work, we all can shine”.
+“We all make mistakes, and the beauty of masons is that we know that we are rough stones, but with good work, we all can shine”.
 I heard this phrase from WB Jim Wilson, when he was mentoring me for the initial lectures.
 He is so right.
-Another year will bring a new set of challenges, but we at FTL145, working as one will make the the difference.
+Another year will bring a new set of challenges but we at FTL145, working as one, will make the difference.

 Marcos G. Garcia – Worshipful Master